aminbenmansour/jenkins-ha/README.md

 ### Jenkins Highly Available (HA) cluster setup on AWS using Autoscaling Group (ASG) and Application Load Balancer (ALB) through ***Packer***, ***Ansible***, and ***Terraform***

 ## I. Introduction
+The purpose of the project is to establish the *Poor Man's High Availability* architecture on AWS using the right and most efficient tools for each step.

+Having multiple Jenkins controller instances might lead to inconsistencies.
+So, when the instance goes down, there is a few moments of downtime (VM + Java startup time)
 ## II.
 Tools
 ### Third party prerequisites
 * **Terraform**: Provisioning AWS resources.